apache/pdfbox-docs/content/support.md

  - Attach the shortest possible code that reproduces the problem.
 Insert java code between {code}...{code}.
 Or try to reproduce the problem with the command-line applications.
  - Mention what you were doing, what was the expected behaviour, and what happened instead
  - Provide a stack trace of an exception if there is one
+ - Make sure logging is active up to INFO level, and include the log output
  - Be patient: all the people here are unpaid volunteers who work for you in their free time

 **And please DON'T**